This post was sponsored by Amazon. All words, thoughts, and opinions are 100% my own.

 I’d love to know how you keep your kids engaged and on track during long school breaks?
 A family book club?
 Daily worksheets?
 Mini home school schedule?
 Or do you just throw it all to the wind and hang out?

-This post was sponsored by Amazon.
-All words, thoughts, and opinions are 100% my own.
 This is a product we really use in our home and love.
 Thank you for supporting the brands that support Lucky Penny!